yujonglee/wezterm/docs/config/lua/SpawnCommand.md

   -- the current user.
   cwd = '/some/path',

-  -- Sets addditional environment variables in the environment for -- this command invocation. set_environment_variables = {
+  -- Sets additional environment variables in the environment for -- this command invocation. set_environment_variables = {
     SOMETHING = 'a value',
   },

-  -- Specifiy that the multiplexer domain of the currently active pane -- should be used to start this process.
+  -- Specify that the multiplexer domain of the currently active pane -- should be used to start this process.
 This is usually what you -- want to happen and this is the default behavior if you omit -- the domain.